-We will need substantial additional funding.
+We will need substantial additional funding, and there is substantial doubt about our ability to continue as a going concern.
 If we are unable to raise capital when needed on acceptable terms, or at all, we may be forced to restructure our business or delay, reduce, or terminate our research and product development programs, future commercialization efforts or other operations.